 The list of dos and don’ts as a parent is seemingly endless.
 And many of these ‘rules’ seem to have been introduced only in recent years.
 There’s no doubt that at worst they are simply well meaning; at best, potentially lifesaving.
 But it did lead us to wonder how those of us born in the 20th century ever survived childhood.

-From dads taking their daughters to the park or parents letting kids walk on their own to school, to riding bikes without helmets and filling bottles with juice – there’s an endless parade of things our parents did that are now frowned upon.
+From parents letting kids walk on their own to school, to riding bikes without helmets and filling bottles with juice – there’s an endless parade of things our parents did that are now frowned upon.
 In some cases, they can even get you arrested.

 Letting the kids go out alone